ktoso/rx-wiki/Getting-Started.md

 > Could not resolve all dependencies for configuration ':language-adaptors:rxjava-scala:provided'

 He was able to resolve the problem by removing old versions of `scala-library` from `.gradle/caches` and `.m2/repository/org/scala-lang/` and then doing a clean build. <a href="https://gist.github.com/jaceklaskowski/9496058">(See this page for details.)</a>

+You may get the following error during building RxJava:

+> Failed to apply plugin [id 'java']
+> Could not generate a proxy class for class nebula.core.NamedContainerProperOrder.

+It's a JVM issue, see [GROOVY-6951](https://jira.codehaus.org/browse/GROOVY-6951) for details.
+If so, you can run `export GRADLE_OPTS=-noverify` before building RxJava, or update your JDK.